 Dr Neil Smith, GP, Oakenhurst Medical Practice, Blackburn

-As well as your doctor, there are other people who can give you advice:
+There are other people who can give you health advice:

 - Your dentist, if you’ve noticed something unusual in your mouth or on your tongue

 - Your optician, if you’ve noticed a problem with your eyes

 - The CRUK Nurse Helpline (call free on 0808 800 4040)

 - NHS 111 (for urgent medical problems or if you are not registered with a GP surgery)

 Office for National Statistics, Cancer survival in England: adult, stage at diagnosis and childhood - patients followed up to 2018.
 Accessed September 2022. https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/cancersurvivalinengland/stageatdiagnosisandchildhoodpatientsfollowedupto2018